They were distributed throughout the lowland freshwater wetlands, forests, and historically the Chatham Islands.

 The long-term recovery goal is that pāteke are not threatened and are an icon of instream and wetland health, and of conservation-friendly farming practices.

-Current work being undertaken by the Department of Conservation on the pāteke includes:
+Current work being undertaken by DOC on pāteke includes:

 - Securing pāteke at key sites on Great Barrier Island and Northland.